HERE’S how to achieve long-term HEALTH & FITNESS success this year

-Starting a health kick on New Year’s Day is easy.
+Starting a resolution on New Year’s Day is easy.
 It’s a line in the sand after festive indulgence and you can mentally prepare yourself.
 You can buy in healthy food, join a gym, invest in a new pair of kicks – all ready for the big day.
 A definite start date is a non negotiable.

 What Makes People Quit?

 The major problem with such severe and drastic changes is that when (not if) you slip up the perception is that you have failed.
 The towel is thrown in because, you know, what’s the point anymore?
-Too often a resolution intended to last an entire year is derailed by a missed workout or particularly brutal white wine hangover.
+Too often a resolution intended to last an entire year is derailed by a missed workout or particularly brutal hangover.

 How Should You Set Goals?